ctrl-z-9000-times/homepage/database_design.md

  * All components that can contain a pointer will have an optional check for NULL pointers.
  * By default, all checks should be disabled.
- * Checks should be configured when the Component is first specified/created.
+ * Checks should be configured when the component is first specified/created.
- * The database will provide an API for running all of the checks as well as checking specific components.
+ * The database will provide an API method for running all of the checks as well as checking specific components.

+### Entities

+#### Entity Handles
+ * Users may Create and Destroy Entities at any time.
+ * End users must use EntityHandles, which are special code objects that the database uses to represent a specific entity.
+    + When the user creates an entity they get an EntityHandle in return.
+    + EntityHandles can destroy their entity.
+    + EntityHandles can access data associated with their entity.
+    + EntityHandles are persistent.
+They are valid until the user destroys either the underlying entity or the handle.

-### Pointers
+#### Pointers
  * A pointer is the memory address of an Entity.
  * Pointers are for the programmers API.
 Programmers can use pointers, end users may **not** use pointers.
 End users must use the EntityHandle instead.